icedgreentee/icedgreentee/README.md

 ---
 ### About ME
 - Bachelor of Science / Master of Engineering (Software) at the University of Melbourne 🎓
-- Curious about how code meets real-world problem-solving
+- Curious about the intersection of finance and technology!
-- Interested in building tools that improve digital life and the intersection of finance and technology!
+- Interested in building tools that improve daily digital life

 ---
 ### My Interests